Learning Photography with the Professionals – Expedition to Jordan

 There were many choices and trade-offs in camera lens.
 Quality of the glass, weight, image stabilization, and versatility are some of the factors to consider.
 Based on conversations with experienced photographers, including the instructor, and listening to countless YouTube videos, I decided on two lens.
 The Sony FE 24-70mm f2.8 GM Lens (instructor’s favorite) is versatile, produces sharp photos and I would use it approximately 85% of the time.
 The second lens, Sony FE 16-35mm f2.8 GM Lens would be used for special wide angel shots and nighttime photography,

 I wanted to capture my first picture of the stars!

 The decision to rent was easy.
 Renting provides an opportunity to get to know the camera before investing.
 The staff at Great Escape Publishing led me to Lensrentals.
-A few weeks before the expedition, I rented a camera, tow lens, and a tripod to become familiar with it.
+I rented a camera, two lens, and a tripod two weeks before the trip to become familiar with the equipment.
 That worked out great and I ended up changing to different lenses for the expedition.
 The service at Lensrentals is incredible.
 For example, on the second rental, just a few days before I was to leave for the expedition, the equipment arrived and I found that the shutter release wouldn’t work.
 I called Lensrentals and the service representative led me through several tests with the equipment before decided to send me a new shutter release.
 The next day the another shutter release arrived.
 They also sent another camera, just in case the port on the camera was inoperable!